javo2002/javo2002/README.md

-Here’s a complete and polished example of a GitHub portfolio README.md file incorporating everything requested, including clickable buttons, interactivity, and unique features:

----

-# Hi, I'm [Your Name] 👋
+# Hi, I'm Javier 👋

 Welcome to my GitHub portfolio!
-I am a [Your Title, e.g., Cybersecurity Analyst] with a passion for solving real-world cybersecurity challenges.
-My expertise lies in [list 2-3 key areas, e.g., SOC operations, Digital Forensics, and Threat Intelligence].
-I am currently pursuing [e.g., graduate studies or certification] and aiming to grow as a [specific career goal, e.g., Tier 1 SOC Analyst].
+I am a cybersecurity student at Pennsylvania State University with a passion for solving real-world cybersecurity challenges.
+My expertise lies in SOC operations, Digital Forensics, and Threat Intelligence.
+I am currently pursuing the CCNA certification for Cisco networking knowldege and aiming to grow as a Cyber Defender.

 ---